DeepanChakravarthiPadmanabhan/Robot-Perception/README.md

 # Robot-Perception

-This repository contains the assignments done for the summer semester 2020 course, 'Robot Perception'
+This repository contains the assignments done for the summer semester 2020 course, 'Robot Perception'.

 ### Team Members: